Second-order corrections to Starobinsky inflation: Final comments

 There is considerable literature about multi-field inflation models, which we took into account to develop the analysis at the perturbative level \cite {Wands:2007bd,RevModPhys.78.537}.
 The equations of motion for the scalar perturbations were obtained using the spatially flat gauge.
 By writing the equations in the slow-roll leading order approximation, we saw that the scalar perturbations of the metric are sub-dominant concerning the perturbations $\delta \chi $ and $\delta \lambda $.
-By defining the tangent and orthogonal directions to the background phase space trajectories, we construct the adiabatic $Q_{\sigma }$ and isocurvature $Q_{s}$ perturbations.
-The action written in terms of such quantities makes it clear that there are irremediably ghost-type instabilities in the model since the kinetic terms have opposite signs.
+At this point, we performed a correct decomposition of the perturbations in the tangent (adiabatic perturbations) and orthogonal (isocurvature perturbations) directions to the phase space background trajectories.
+This way, adiabatic $Q_{\sigma }$ and isocurvature $Q_{s}$ perturbations are completely separated.
+Such a decomposition allows us to consistently establish the curvature perturbation, which led us to obtain observational constraints different from those obtained in Ref. \cite{Cuzinatto:2018vjt}.
+The action written in terms of $Q_{\sigma }$ and $Q_{s}$ makes it clear that there are irremediably ghost-type instabilities in the model since the kinetic terms have opposite signs.
 Next, we write the equations of motion in a Mukhanov-Sasaki form in order to study their solutions.
 We obtained the exact solutions for the perturbations through a linear combination of the Hankel functions.
 Their analysis leads us to conclude that the isocurvature perturbation associated with the ghost field is negligible after inflation and that the adiabatic one has the same behavior as in the case of a single-field inflation.
 All previous results were obtained considering the slow-roll approximation.
 Thus, a question that remains is whether the suppression of isocurvature perturbation holds beyond the slow-roll regime.
 This issue will be addressed in a further work.